-“Why all this fuss over these two old things, petrified with age, the markings are faint, can’t quite make them out.
+“Why all this fuss over these pair of old things, petrified with age, the markings are faint, can’t quite make them out.
 Just old an’ rotten?”
 He asked himself.

 His inner dialogue nearly missed the sound outside.

 His head snapped round, a noise to the right.
-“Could this be the lad’s?”
+“It’s the lad’s?”

 From outside of the watchtower came a calm voice, “I believe you have what is mine”

 “I don’t know what you mean, I was just getting some rabbits for me family.
 You know, breakfast?
-I don’t believe they belong to anyone?”
+I don’t believe the conies belong to anyone?”